-Following this, rinse slides with 3×5 minutes in dd water to completely hydrate and store in fresh dd water until the next step.
+Following this, rinse slides with 3 x 5 minutes in dd water to completely hydrate and store in fresh dd water until the next step.

 Hydrogen peroxide mixed with methanol cannot be dumped in the sink!!!
 A waste bottle for 3% hydrogen peroxide + methanol can be found under sink # 3 (near the cryostat).
-Ask Adi if you have doubts.
+Ask Shreyas if you have doubts.

-B. Heat Induced Epitope Retrieval (HIER)
+Step 2: Heat Induced Epitope Retrieval (HIER) (Not needed if alcohol fixed)